Sayshal/spell-book/docs/Home.md

 Welcome to the documentation for **Spell Book**, the ultimate D&D 5e spell management module for FoundryVTT!
 This wiki provides detailed guidance for players, GMs, and developers on utilizing all the powerful features this module offers.

-**Spell Book** transforms spell management from a tedious process into an engaging experience, providing automated rule enforcement, intelligent spell coordination, and comprehensive analytics across both 2014 and 2024 D&D rulesets.
+**Spell Book** transforms spell management from a tedious process into an engaging experience, providing automated rule enforcement, intelligent spell coordination, and analytics between party members.

 ---